sourachakra/SCoSPARC/README.md

 Please move all datasets to the 'datasets' directory and update the paths accordingly in both the training and testing scripts.

 ## Training
-  Please run 'train.py' to train the stage 1 sub-network of our model.
-The model checkpoints will be saved in the "checkpoints" directory.
+  To train the Stage 1 sub-network of our model, run train.py.
+The model checkpoints will be saved in the checkpoints directory.
+The 'lab_im_path' argument specifies the training set you want to use.
+The value 'combo' in the code refers to the combination of all directories from the COCO-9213 and DUTS_Class datasets.
+Alternatively, you can pass the subdirectories of either the COCO-9213 or DUTS_Class datasets separately as arguments to this parameter to train the model.

 ## Inference
   Please run 'test.py' to generate CoSOD predictions on the test datasets.
 The model predictions will be saved in the "predictions" directory.